-Canning Peach BBQ Sauce is a southern flavored sweet and spicy sauce that is the perfect condiment slathered on your grilled chicken, fish, and shrimp in addition it can be a topping sauce on your crackers and cheese.
-It’s naturally sweet with no high fructose corn syrup and loaded with fruit, vegetables, and natural seasonings.
+Canning Peach BBQ Sauce is a southern flavored sweet and spicy sauce that is the perfect condiment slathered on your grilled chicken, fish, and shrimp or a topping sauce on your crackers and cheese.
+It's naturally sweet with no high fructose corn syrup and loaded with fruit, vegetables, and natural seasonings.

 What can I make with lots of peaches?

 This year when the farmers market is full of peaches and you are trying to find a new way to preserve them, try canning up a batch of peach bbq sauce.
 Truly, you don't need a pressure canner since this is a water bath sealing recipe.
 You will enjoy the sweet and spicy flavor throughout the year on grilled chicken, salmon, or shrimp.

 How To Peel Peaches

 Place peaches in a large pot of boiling water for 20-30 seconds or until you see the the skins start to split off

 Remove with a slotted spoon.
 Immediately place in an ice water bath to cool the peaches and stop the cooking process.